 - You are probably feeling as if you are on tenterhooks now.
 You’ve looked forward to this week for so long and if nothing seems to be happening, you’re bound to be disappointed.
 Close family and friends will be ringing to enquire if you’ve had the baby, or are about to.
 You’re likely to become tired of saying the same thing over and over.
 It’s easier if you ask them not to contact you but instead, when something does happen you will get in touch.

 - You will be feeling a mixture of anticipation and excitement, anxiety and impatience.
 This is a week full of emotion and it can be made worse by the fact you’ll feel as if you don’t have much control over what happens.
 If you are worried about how you will respond with the pain of childbirth, read everything you can about pain relief options.
-Speak with your midwife or doctor about what you would like to happen and include this on your birth plan.
+Speak with your maternity care provider about what you would like to happen and include this on your birth plan.

 Your baby’s changes this week